Why product managers should perform user segmentation

 Why aren’t people subscribing?
 Did they lie about their needs?!

-By delivering starting blocks, a ping pong table, and lounge chairs, we incidentally met one necessary condition of each segment, but did not deliver sufficient functionality to be good enough for any segment.
+By delivering starting blocks, a ping pong table, and lounge chairs, we incidentally met one dealbreaker for each segment, but did not deliver sufficient functionality to be good enough for any segment.

 Failing to segment your users is to tacitly accept the myth of the average user.